max-pfeiffer/rust-game-server-docker/README.md

 update their versions of the game.

 Therefore, an automation checks the [Rust release branch](https://steamdb.info/app/258550/depots/?branch=release) every night.
-If a new release is published by [Facepunch](https://facepunch.com/), a new Docker image will be built with this new version.
+If a new release was published by [Facepunch](https://facepunch.com/), a new Docker image will be built with this new version.
 Just use the `latest` tag and you will always have an up-to-date Docker image.

 Kudus to [@jonakoudijs](https://github.com/jonakoudijs) for providing the [Steamcmd Docker image](https://github.com/steamcmd/docker) which is used here.